3-dimensional Science & Agent-based Modeling

 HOW TO USE?

-We provide a range of ABM models in ecology, evolution, and genetics developed using NetLogo , a multi-agent programmable modeling environment designed by Uri Wilensky (1999) at Northwestern University.
-To run these models, you need to first install the NetLogo software pack (see tutorial video below).
+We provide a range of ABM models developed using NetLogo , a multi-agent programmable modeling environment designed by Uri Wilensky (1999) at Northwestern University.
+To run these models, you may either install the NetLogo software pack on your computer or use a browse-based platform NetLogo Web.
 NetLogo is a freeware and work on Windows, Mac, and Linux.
-See YouTube Video below for how to install NetLogo and run a model on PC, Mac and run the model in NetLogo Web.
+See YouTube Video below for how to install NetLogo and run a model on PC, Mac, and run a model in NetLogo Web.

 We have developed and field tested some ABM-enhanced Lesson units, see examples: Bark beetle epidemic and Big pumpkins.
 These computer models are free for school teachers and students.
 These units cannot become exist without the intensive contributions from our classroom teachers.
 We sincerely invite more science educators to join us to develop or test more ABM units.